 - Wet your hands, shake off the excess, and scoop out some mash, rolling it along one palm to create a fat cylinder about the length of your thumb, and place on the counter.
 Rinse your hands, shake off the excess, and repeat for the rest of the mash.
 Warning – it’s really soft right now, so don’t worry about perfect croquette shapes yet.

 - Roll each croquette in the sesame seeds to fully coat them, and place on the prepared tray.
 With seed-coated fingers, squidge each croquette into a better cylinder.

 - Bake for 35-40 minutes, turning the tray halfway through for even baking, until they feel quite firm, almost hard.
 Remove the tray from the oven and let the croquettes cool until you can remove them to a serving plate.

 Alternatives and Flavour Ideas

 Although the mash is really soft when forming the croquettes, they do bake quite firm.
-However, you can make the mash firmer by adding very fine breadcrumbs, or plain flour.
+However, you can make the mash even firmer by adding a sprinkling of very fine breadcrumbs, or plain flour.

 The Thai rules for perfect flavour balance (salty-sweet-hot-bitter-sour) should be employed here.
 Sweet potatoes are, as the name indicates, quite sweet.
 I’ve used sherry vinegar for the sour, but you could use any vinegar you like.
 I’ve suggested dried chilli flakes for the hot, but you could finely chop fresh chilli if you prefer; or, simply a bigger grind of black or rainbow pepper.